-The 16 parties who endorse the Staff Proposal to eliminate gas line subsidies for the residential sector (or who suggest phased elimination) are: PG&E, SDG&E, SoCalGas, SCE, Clean Energy, Cal Advocates, CEJA, EDF, NRDC, Sierra Club, TURN, EBCE, MCE, SCP, PCE, and SBUA.
-They make several points in support.
+The 16 parties who endorse the Staff Proposal to eliminate gas line subsidies for the residential sector (or who suggest phased elimination) are: PG&E, SDG&E, SCE, Clean Energy, Cal Advocates, CEJA, EDF, NRDC, Sierra Club, TURN, EBCE, MCE, SCP, PCE, and SBUA.
+SoCalGas did not oppose the recommendation on residential gas line extension allowances, refunds, and discounts as a policy matter.
+Parties supporting the Staff Proposal make several points.

-- Elimination of the gas line subsidies will discourage construction of gas infrastructure while encouraging more all-electric new construction that together will help reduce GHG emissions and improve air quality consistent with California's decarbonization goals; - Current gas line subsidies provide incentives to install appliances which largely lock-in that use over the 10 to 20-year life of the appliance, which are likely to become stranded assets given California's ambitious GHG emissions reduction goals; - Elimination of gas line subsidies does not prohibit any customer from installing gas appliances in applications
+- Elimination of the gas line subsidies will discourage construction of gas infrastructure while encouraging more all-electric new construction that together will help reduce GHG emissions and improve air quality consistent with California's decarbonization goals; - Current gas line subsidies provide incentives to install appliances which largely lock-in that use over the 10 to 20-year life of the appliance, which are likely to become